d2718/jset-desk/README.md

 load button smaller so you'll be less likely to hit it and wipe out any work you're in the middle of accidentally.

+As of 0.2.5, all images are automatically saved with the image parameters embedded as metadata, and can be loaded just like `.toml` files.

+As of 0.2.7, colors in the color map pane can be drag'n'dropped onto each other.
+So, for example, if you have just set the end color of the final gradient in the pane and want the "default color" to be that same color, just click on the final color button, drag the mouse onto the default color button, and release.

 ### Roadmap

 In no particular order, I'd like to add: